phax/phase4-peppol-standalone/README.md

 ## Building

-This application is based on Spring Boot 3.x and uses Java 17 to build.
+This application is based on Spring Boot 3.x and uses Apache 3.x and Java 17 to build.

 ```
 mvn clean install